xapax/security/list_of_common_ports.md

 It returnes something like this:
 SSH-2.0-OpenSSH_7.2p2 Ubuntu-4ubuntu1

+This banner is defined in RFC4253, in chapter 4.2 Protocol Version Exchange. http://www.openssh.com/txt/rfc4253.txt The protocol-version string should be defined like this:
+**SSH-protoversion-softwareversion SP comments CR LF** Where comments is optional.
+And SP means space, and CR (carriege return) and LF (Line feed) So basically the comments should be separated by a space.

 ## Port 25 - SMTP

 SMTP is a server to server service.
 The user receives or sends emails using IMAP or POP3.
 Those messages are then routed to the SMTP-server which communicates the email to another server.